 A copy of the current year Federal Tax Return, including all schedules.
 For self-employed individuals, copies of both business and personal tax returns are required.

 A written explanation of any special circumstances you want the Tuition Assistance Committee to be aware of.

 Please note that incomplete or delayed information regarding any of the above items may result in a reduction in the amount of tuition assistance offered.
-Requests for tuition assistance are reviewed only after the enrollment agreement and commitment deposit have been received.
-If the amount of tuition assistance awarded is insufficient to meet a family’s anticipated need, an appeal may be submitted or the student enrollment agreement may be withdrawn and 80% of the commitment deposit refunded for up to 30 days after notification of the tuition assistance award.
+Requests for tuition assistance are reviewed only after the enrollment agreement and commitment fee have been received.

 If no assistance is granted or the award is less than required, a written letter of appeal may be written to the Tuition Assistance Committee.
 This letter should outline any expenses or financial obligations which were omitted from the original application.
 The amount of addition assistance in order to make it possible for enrollment in the School should be included.
 The possibility of appeal grants depends on the availability of funds.
 The Business Office notifies a family of the most recent decision within two weeks of receipt of the appeal letter.
 Acceptance of final awards made by the school must be received in the Business Office within 14 days of the notification date; if there is a lack of written acceptance, it is assumed that the award was denied and the funds are returned to the tuition assistance ‘pot.’